JanuszL/CV-CUDA/docs/sphinx/index.rst

 Where Are the Release Notes?
 ------------------

 An awesome product requires excellent support.
-CV-CUDA release notes can be found here.
+CV-CUDA release notes can be found `here <https://github.com/CVCUDA/CV-CUDA/releases/tag/v0.2.0>`_.

 Where Can I Get Help?